Skip to content

 Adobe vibes – me in front of Pueblo Bonito

-Easiest way to get to Santa Fe is flying into Albuquerque (ABQ), which is about an hour drive from Santa Fe.
-You can get there from most major US cities with one connection.
+The easiest way to get to Santa Fe is to fly into Albuquerque International Sunport, which is about an hour from Santa Fe by car.

 Road Trip: For the Adventurous